 My procrastinating self finally accepted that the holidays are in full swing when I heard Trans-Siberian Orchestra in a salon last week.
 If you’re also behind on including the holidays in your marketing efforts, don’t despair: There are a few days left before Hanukkah and a couple of weeks before Christmas and Kwanzaa.
 And the best part of the holiday season is you can use the same graphics throughout December and January if you stick with secular, winter images.
-You can call attention to your company by enhancing your website, snail-mail or e-newsletter, banners, posters and flyers.

 Here are resources to get you started.

 Naldz Graphics has 45 Adobe Illustrator and Photoshop tutorials, including how to design a Christmas-themed website and greeting card; how to create a Christmas tree, ornaments and a Santa Claus hat; and how to make entire wintry scenes with snowflakes, falling snow and snowmen.
 There’s even a tutorial for how to create text with snow effects and a pretty girl in a Santa suit.

 Have a photograph in which you want to make the holiday lights really pop?
 The MCP Actions Blog has a tutorial for how to enhance those lights using Photoshop.
 An image like this would look great on your company’s holiday card!

 Phases Design Studio has 25 Photoshop and Illustrator brush sets to create snowflakes, pine trees, ornaments, glitter, ribbons, cookies, a Nativity scene, wreaths and penguins.
 Yes, penguins = winter.

 GraphicRiver has holiday vector illustrations by Kai Loon that include candy canes, bells, a Star of David, snowmen, elves, presents and holly.